SkynetLabs/skynet-js/README.md

 A Javascript module made to simplify communication with Sia Skynet portals from the browser.

+## Updating to v3 from v2

+The latest stable major version is `v3`.
+There are many breaking changes from `v2`.

+Please consult [the update guide](https://siasky.net/docs/v3-beta/?javascript--browser#updating-from-v2) for help migrating your code.

 ## Documentation

 For documentation complete with examples, please see [the Skynet SDK docs](https://siasky.net/docs/?javascript--browser#introduction).